InaPD/you-shall-not-pass/PLAN.md

 **Gate:** the full matrix completes; `REPORT.md` has every section of §18.

-**Budget check before launching.** Rough volume, assuming a phased run is about 6 model calls at roughly 25k input / 2k output tokens total:
+**Budget check before launching.** `config/pricing.yaml` is now filled (`claude-sonnet-5`
+$2/$10 per MTok, `claude-haiku-4-5` $1/$5) and the manifest holds 70 attacks, not 60:

-- attacks: 60 x 5 configs x 3 reps = 900 runs
+- attacks: 70 x 5 configs x 3 reps = 1,050 runs
 - benign: 100 x 3 configs x 1 rep = 300 runs
-- total ~1,200 runs, order of 30M input and 2.5M output tokens

-Multiply by the values in `config/pricing.yaml` once filled.
-Two cost levers if the number is
-uncomfortable: drop attack repeats from 3 to 2 (the spec allows confirming this at this gate), or cut benign to 2 configs (`none` and `full`), which still yields `score_drift` but loses the classifier's isolated FPR contribution.
-Prefer cutting repeats; the benign corpus is the half of the result most projects skip and it is what makes the rest credible.
+- benign generation: 100 reader calls, about $0.70, paid once and cached

+At roughly 22k agent input / 1.8k agent output plus 3k/0.4k on the reader, a phased run costs about **$0.067**, so the full matrix is about **$90**: $70 attacks, $20 benign.
+Dropping attack repeats to 2 brings it to **$67**.

+**Recommendation: keep 3 reps.** Sampling parameters were removed on this model family (open item 1), so repeats are now the only handle on run variance, and $23 is not worth giving that up.

+**Benign configs: `none`, `full_minus_classifier`, `full`** - the pre-flight recommendation, confirmed here. `none` and `full` are mandatory for `score_drift`; the third isolates how much of the false-positive rate the classifier alone is responsible for, which is the one number a reader cannot reconstruct from the other two.

 **Watch for:** resumability is not optional at this scale.
 Test it by killing a run mid-matrix and restarting before committing to the full sweep.